remote-es/remotes/README.md

 * (All technical offers are remote) if the job listing does not offer any indication that all offers are remote, nor marks clearly remote offers, but all technical offers are remote.
+* (View individual job offers to check for remote) if the job listing does not offer any indication that all offers are remote, nor marks clearly remote offers, so you need to check individual offers to see if the position is remote.

 # Support